luciangreen/listprologinterpreter/LPI_docs.md

 `[[[n,function],[output,output,output]]],` is the mode statement, which must follow the type statement (although these are optional).
 The Mode Statement specifies whether each of the variables takes input or gives output.

-* For other examples, please see <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>, <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_types.pl">lpiverify4_types.pl</a> (for examples with types) and <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_open.pl">lpiverify4_open.pl</a> (for examples with open-ended results).
+* For other examples, please see <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>, <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_types.pl">lpiverify4_types.pl</a> (for examples with types), <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_open.pl">lpiverify4_open.pl</a> (for examples with open-ended results) and <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_open_types.pl">lpiverify4_open_types.pl</a> (for examples with open-ended results with types).